Categories and Load Types Categories and Load Types

 -USE @ -NUSE #WIND

 Instructs MOSES to consider all of the load types except wind when computing the force on an element.
-These two options can be used on either DEFAULT, BEAM, or PLATE commands.
 When a structural element is defined, MOSES first sets the load type flags to those defined with &DEFAULT.
 Then either of these options encountered on the definition itself serve to alter the settings defined by those from &DEFAULT.

 The options defined above allow one to effectively define which elements are exposed to different environments.
 To give the user even more control, there is an additional concept, the Category.
 Each load attribute in MOSES has a category name associated with it and each category name has a set of multipliers for each load type.
 The category name is associated with a load attribute when it is defined in a manner similar to the load type flags.
 The &DEFAULT command accepts two options: